 Enter the the first day of your last period as well as the Length of your last 1–3 cycles .
 The more cycles you enter, the more accurate the estimate will be.
 The calculator will then show you the expected ovulation, your fertile days as well as the next expected period Note: These are estimates—a medical method is recommended for accurate measurements.

-There are 6 fertile days per cycle – These are the 4 days before ovulation, the day of ovulation, and the day after ovulation (sperm can survive for several days; after ovulation, the egg remains fertile for another 12 to 24 hours).
+The fertile window lasts about 6 days: the 4 days before ovulation, the day of ovulation itself, and the day after ovulation.
+The reason: Sperm can survive for up to 5 days, while the egg remains fertile for only 12–24 hours afterward.

 Yes.
-Based on the estimated date of ovulation and a average luteal phase (~13 days) the tool calculates the expected next period – if Date or short period of time, since cycles can naturally vary.
-If you enter data for multiple cycles, the estimate will be more reliable.
+Based on the estimated date of ovulation and an average luteal phase (~13 days), it calculates the expected date of your next period—as a range, since cycles vary.

-And.
-Ovulation tests can Rise in blood pressure recognize just before ovulation, the Temperature measurement confirms ovulation in retrospect.
-Both can be used to estimate clarify.
-The most accurate method is medically supervised, continuous temperature monitoring (e.g., vaginal biosensor).
+Yes—that’s what the estimate specifies.
+Ovulation tests detect the surge in LH just before ovulation, and the temperature confirms it in retrospect.
+The most accurate method is continuous temperature monitoring under medical supervision.

-Cycles can be caused by Stress, illness, travel, lack of sleep, breastfeeding, or hormonal changes move.
-Also incorrect entries (Start of cycle/cycle length) can cause discrepancies.
-Enter new cycles to improve the estimate.
-If problems persist, consult a doctor.
+Stress, illness, travel, lack of sleep, breastfeeding, or hormonal changes can cause ovulation to be delayed—as can incorrect entries.
+Enter your new cycles; if discrepancies persist, consult a doctor.

 Sources: